idena-network/idena-docs/docs/developer/node/smart-contracts.md

 - `from`: sender address
 - `code`: compiled WebAssembly code (see [Quick start](./quick-start#building) to build a simple custom contract)
-- `nonce`: unique nonce that allows you to generate unique addresses for contracts with the same `code`
 - `args`: dynamic list of parameters of constructor which is specific to a particular contract
+- `nonce`: unique nonce that allows you to generate unique addresses for contracts with the same `code` and `args`
 - `maxFee`: must cover a sum of `txCost`+`gasCost` (see more about [`maxFee`](#maxfee-parameter))

-_Please note that that maximum size of the transaction payload is `MaxPayloadSize` = 3 MB_
+> _Please note that that maximum size of the transaction payload is `MaxPayloadSize` = 3 MB_

 #### Deploy predefined contract